BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

-Furthermore, NAB is introduced to capture the long-distance dependencies between pixels in different time steps.
-In NAB, the feature map from $\boldsymbol{F_{l}}$ is sent to explore the correlation between different pixels across frames, overcoming the local limitations of convolutional layers, expressed as follows:
+While the above step models local dependencies, the NAB is designed to capture long-range dependencies that conventional convolutional layers struggle to model.
+Given the fused feature $ \boldsymbol{F_{l}}$ as input, it models correlations between spatial positions to enhance global structural awareness.
+Specifically, it first generates query, key, and value feature maps through linear projections and then computes the attention map as:

-where $ \boldsymbol{W^Q} ,\boldsymbol{W^K} ,\boldsymbol{W^V} $ are learnable matrices, and $\sqrt{d_{k}}$ is a parameter for normalization.
-Moreover, $\boldsymbol{F_{g}}$ represents the local-global spatial relations of neighbor frames.
-By NAB, any pixel pairs could interact and establish long-range dependencies, no longer confined to local neighboring pixels.
+where $\boldsymbol{W^Q},\boldsymbol{W^K}$, and $\boldsymbol{W^V}$ are learnable matrices, and $\sqrt{d_{k}}$ is a normalization constant.
+The resulting feature $\boldsymbol{F_{g}}$ captures local-global spatial relations.
+Through the NAB, spatial positions across the feature map can directly interact, enabling the network to model long-range spatial dependencies beyond the limitations of local receptive fields.

-Moreover, MEU is designed to expand belt crack features.
-Similar to human visual tracking system, it is based on a motion storage-query mechanism.
-In detail, the local-global spatial features $\boldsymbol{F_{g}}$ are stored in memory, while the keyframe features $\boldsymbol{F_{t}}$ are used as query.
-Their corresponding key-value pairs are generated as follows.
+To further enhance the temporal consistency of spatial representations, the MEU (see Fig. \ref{fig:meu}) adopts a memory-based query–key mechanism to model spatial-temporal dependencies across frames.
+The local-global features $\boldsymbol{F_{g}}$ obtained from NAB are stored in memory, while the key-frame features $\boldsymbol{F_t}$ act as queries.
+The corresponding key–value pairs are computed as:

-where $Conv_{Q}$ and $Conv_{M}$ denote different embedding layers. $K$ serves to align the spatial location information of cracks, while $V$ captures the high-level semantic features of these cracks.

-As shown in Fig. \ref{fig:meu}, by constructing key-value pairs, it could comprehensively leverage multi-frame features to effectively capture the spatial interconnections among the cracks in conveyor belts.